Thor-DraperJr/SupplementalResources/Assets/02-Learning-Linux.md

 * ZSH
 * Bourne Shell

-### Name different types of modes used in VI editor.
+### Name different types of modes used in VI editor

 VI editor (Visual Editor) is basically a default text editor that usually comes with most of the Linux OS.
 There are basically three types of modes used in VI editor as given below:

 * **Command Mode/Regular Mode:** It is the default mode for the vi editors.
 It is generally used to type commands that usually perform particular or specific vi functions.
 To enter this mode from another mode (Insert mode), one must press [esc].
 In simple words, it lets you view the content.
 * **Insertion Mode/Edit Mode:** This mode allows you to do text editing, or type text into a file.
 To enter this mode from another mode (command mode), one must press [esc].
 In simple words, it lets you delete or insert text or content.
 * **Ex Mode/Replacement Mode:** This mode is generally used to save the files and execution of the commands.
 It basically executes files with different parameters.
 To enter this mode, one must press [:].
 In simple words, it lets you overwrite content or text.

-### Name the file that is used to automatically mount file systems.
+### Name the file that is used to automatically mount file systems

 File that is used to automatically mount file systems is a Fstab file.

 ### What is LVM and why is it required?

 LVM (Logical Volume Management) is basically a tool that provides logical volume management for the Linux kernel.
 It is being introduced simply to make physical storage device management easier.
 It also includes allocating disks, striping, mirroring, resizing logical volumes.
 Its main advantages are increased abstraction, flexibility, and control.
 It allows for flexible disk space management.
 It is especially required to resize the size of the file system online.
 In Linux, the size of the LVM partition can be extended using “lvextend” command and can be reduced using “lvreduce” commands, respectively.

 ### What is a “/proc” file system?

 Proc file system is a pseudo or virtual file system that provides an interface to the kernel data structure.
 It generally includes useful information about processes that are running currently.
 It can also be used to change some kernel parameters at runtime or during execution.
 It is also regarded as a control and information center for the kernel.
 All files under this directory are named virtual files.

 ### What do you mean by the daemons?

 Daemons also referred to as the background process, is a long-running Linux program that runs in the background.
 They do not have any controlling terminal, therefore, they run in the background.
 These are the processes that are generally started when the system is bootstrapped and terminate or end only when the system is shut down.

 ## What is the difference between cron and anacron?

 Cron: It is a program in Linux that is used to execute tasks at a scheduled time.
 It works effectively on machines that run continuously.

 Anacron: It is a program in Linux that is used to execute tasks at certain intervals.
 It works effectively on machines that are powered off in a day or week.

 | Cron | Anacron |
 | :--- | ---: |